Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 ---
 layout: single
 classes: wide
-title: "An Alternative to Linear and Logistic Regression - Using Ordinal"
+title: "An Alternative to Linear and Logistic Regression for Survey Analysis - Using Ordinal Logistic Regression"
 date: 2021-01-21
 tags:
   - R